ukgscc/terraform-aws-mtasts/README.md

     }
 ]
 ```
->The fields above are:
+>The fields used are:
 >- domain: your email receiving domain
->- policy: `enforce` , `testing` or `none` (start with `testing`)
+>- policy: `enforce` , `testing` or `none` (start with `testing` but move quickly to `enforce`)
->- route53Id: The Route 53 Hosted zone ID if the domain is already in the current AWS account
+>- route53Id: the Route 53 Hosted zone ID
->- mx: A list of the mail servers to use in the policy.
+>- mx: the mail servers to use in the policy.
 If you leave this empty the current records in your DNS will be used.
 >- delegated: `true` or `false`.
 When run with a value of false the new zone is created, when true the configuration is completed requiring validation of ownership to issue the certificate.
-This is ignored if the Route 53 Hosted zone ID is specified.
+This is ignored if the Route 53 Hosted zone ID is specified above.
 >
->Specifying MX is optional, if they are retrieved from DNS you MUST check your policy to ensure the correct values were populated.
->
->If a negative DNS result is cached due to delays updating the delegated zone then you could try clearing the local dns cache e.g. using ipconfig/flushdns on Windows, wait a while, or set dns-delegation-checks to false to disable these checks.
+>If a negative DNS result is cached due to delays updating the delegated zone try clearing the local DNS cache (for example by using ipconfig/flushdns on Windows) wait a while, or set dns-delegation-checks to false to disable these checks.

 5. Run `terraform init` in the root directory of the repository.